James Longstreet: West Point and early military service

 In 1837, Augustus attempted to obtain an appointment for his nephew to the United States Military Academy, but the vacancy for his congressional district had already been filled.
-Longstreet was instead appointed the following year by a relative Reuben Chapman, who represented the First District of Alabama, where Mary Longstreet lived.
+Longstreet was appointed the following year by a relative, Reuben Chapman, who represented the First District of Alabama, where Mary Longstreet lived.
 Longstreet was a poor student.
 By his own admission in his memoirs, he "had more interest in the school of the soldier, horsemanship, exercise, and the outside game of foot-ball than in the academic courses".

 Longstreet ranked in the bottom third of every subject during his four years at the academy.
 In January of his third year, Longstreet initially failed his mechanics exam, but took a second test two days later and passed.
-Longstreet's engineering instructor in his fourth year was Dennis Hart Mahan, a man who stressed swift maneuvering, protection of interior lines, and positioning troops in strategic points rather than attempting to destroy the enemy's army outright.
+Longstreet's engineering instructor in his fourth year was Dennis Hart Mahan, who stressed swift maneuvering, protection of interior lines, and positioning troops in strategic points rather than attempting to destroy the enemy's army outright.
 Although Longstreet earned modest grades in the course, he used similar tactics during the Civil War.
 Longstreet was also a disciplinary problem at West Point.
 He earned a large number of demerits, especially in his final two years.
 His offenses included visiting after taps, absence at roll call, an untidy room, long hair, causing a disturbance during study time, and disobeying orders.
 Biographer Jeffry D. Wert says, "Longstreet was neither a model student nor a gentleman."

-Longstreet was popular with his classmates, however, and befriended a number of men who would become prominent during the Civil War, including George Henry Thomas, William Rosecrans (his West Point roommate), John Pope, Daniel Harvey Hill, Lafayette McLaws, George Pickett, and Ulysses S. Grant.
+Longstreet was popular with his classmates, however, and befriended a number of men who would become prominent during the Civil War, including George Henry Thomas, William Rosecrans (his roommate), John Pope, Daniel Harvey Hill, Lafayette McLaws, George Pickett, and Ulysses S. Grant.
 Longstreet ranked 54th out of 56 cadets when he graduated in 1842.
 He was commissioned a brevet second lieutenant in the United States Army.